-Charlottesville anniversary: Few arrests, peaceful protests
+Charlottesville anniversary: Peaceful protests, few arrests

-WASHINGTON (AP) — Thousands of people wanting to send a message that racism isn’t welcome in the United States gathered in a park outside the White House to protest a white nationalist rally on the anniversary of the deadly violence in Charlottesville, Virginia.
+WASHINGTON (AP) — Thousands of people wanting to send a message that racism is unwelcome in the United States gathered in a park outside the White House to protest a white nationalist rally on the anniversary of the deadly violence in Charlottesville, Virginia.

-In the end, less than two dozen white nationalists showed up.
+In the end, fewer than two dozen white nationalists showed up.

 The events held in both Charlottesville and Washington, largely peaceful though tense at times, were part of a day of speeches, vigils and marches marking a year since one of the largest gatherings of white nationalists and other far-right extremists in a decade.
 One person was arrested in Washington on Sunday, and four others were arrested in Charlottesville.